 The couple divorced in 1940 after Hemingway met his third wife.
-Pauline remained resident of the Key West home and opened the Carolina Shop, selling high-end fabrics and upholstery like the chenille bedspread in the master bedroom of the home museum.
+Pauline remained a resident of the Key West home and opened the Carolina Shop, selling high-end fabrics and upholstery like the chenille bedspread in the master bedroom of the home museum.
 Sadly, while visiting her sister in Hollywood, Pauline passed away suddenly from a brain aneurysm aged 55.

 Though Ernest gave kudos to his second wife for her editorial contributions to his work, she has the potential to go unrecognised at her unmarked Hollywood grave.
 Very little has been written about Pfeiffer, though you only need see a picture of the socialite, or visit her former home to gain a sense of her impeccable taste.
 “Pfeiffer” may not be a drawcard (unless your first name is Michelle), but there is no doubt Pauline left an indelible mark on the Whitehead Street abode and the literary legacy that endures under the Hemingway name.

-You don’t need to have read a single Ernest Hemingway book or poem to enjoy a visit to the writer’s former Key West home.
-Certainly take the thirty-minute guided tour to get the most out of the experience.
+You don’t need to have read a single book or poem to enjoy a visit to Hemingway’s home in Key West.
+Certainly, take the thirty-minute guided tour to get the most out of the experience.
 There are so many stories written into the details of the beautiful home and gardens which have been registered as both a National Historic Landmark and a Literary Landmark.